Owen-Larimer/NFL-Data-Exploration-Inference-Prediction/README.md

 and we can look at the values of the colleges:
 <img width="601" height="553" alt="image" src="https://github.com/user-attachments/assets/068564e6-b301-4cfe-8ea2-4ea7c31be6ba" />

 There are well over 200 colleges here.
 Makes sense, football players come from all over the country.
-About half of them have only 1, 2, or 3 players that come from them though.
+About half of them have only 1, 2, or 3 players that come from them, though.
 Let's see if we can find the colleges that have more NFL recruited players, we'll strike a balance.
 Trying 12 first.

 <img width="1151" height="523" alt="image" src="https://github.com/user-attachments/assets/1402b95b-7883-4445-85bf-fe34744a3ebe" />